Mobile broadband is a great way to get online while out and

 internet on your smartphone, without as many annoying lags or

 breaks in service.

-- It can be used whilst travelling in car and trains
+4G can be used whilst travelling in a car or on trains, but this

 The 4G revolution is now in full force in the UK, as the 800MHz

 and 2.6GHz bands have been auctioned off by Ofcom and EE already